arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 - Sub-ranges of IP addresses within the VPC
 - **Each subnet is bound to an AZ**
 - Subnets in a VPC cannot have overlapping CIDRs
+- **Default VPC only has public subnets** (1 public subnet per AZ, no private subnet)
 -   **AWS reserves 5 IP addresses (first 4 & last 1) in each subnet**.
 These 5 IP addresses are not available for use.
   Example: if CIDR block 10.0.0.0/24, then reserved IP addresses are 10.0.0.0, 10.0.0.1, 10.0.0.2, 10.0.0.3 & 10.0.0.255

 > To make the EC2 instances running in private subnets accessible on the internet, place them behind an internet-facing (running in public subnets) Elastic Load Balancer.

-> Public subnets are subnets that have:
+> **There is no concept of Public and Private subnets.** Public subnets are subnets that have:
 > -   “Auto-assign public IPv4 address” set to “Yes”
 > -   The subnet route table has an attached Internet Gateway
+>
+> This allows the resources within the subnet to make requests that go to the public internet. **A subnet is private by default.**
+>
+> Since the resources in a private subnet don't have public IPs, they need a NAT gateway for address translation to be able to make requests that go to the public internet.
+NAT gateway also prevents these private resources from being accessed from the internet.

 ## Internet Gateway (IGW)
 - Allows resources in a VPC to connect to the Internet
 	- ![[attachments/Pasted image 20220512100002.png]]
+- **Attached to the VPC**
-- Should be used to connect public resources to the internet (use NAT gateway for private resources)
+- Should be used to **connect public resources to the internet** (use NAT gateway for private resources since they need network address translation)
 - Route table of the public subnets must be edited to allow requests destined outside the VPC to be routed to the IGW
 	- ![[attachments/Pasted image 20220512222218.png]]
-- One IGW per VPC

 > IGW performs network address translation (NAT) for a public EC2 instance